 CDEP: The Experience Hope for Schools program provides trauma screening and trauma-informed clinical and nonclinical services for violence-impacted African American youth within a restorative practices framework, paired with training and technical assistance for school staff, students, and parents.
 Restorative practices offer students respect and a focus on the importance of context and cultural factors in understanding youth behaviors; it provides youth with healing approaches to trauma-driven behaviors, instead of traditional punishment, which perpetuates trauma.

-Healthy Heritage Movement, Inc.
+Healthy Heritage Movement, Inc

-Healthy Heritage Movement (HHM) invests and facilitates culturally competent resources, advocacy trainings, and programs promoting prevention, early intervention, and education to improve the health and offset the economic burden of African Americans (AAs).
+Healthy Heritage Movement (HHM) invests and facilitates culturally competent resources, advocacy training, and programs promoting prevention, early intervention, and education to improve the health and offset the economic burden of African Americans (AAs).
 They provide knowledge and tools to end contributory behaviors of high-risk, life-threatening health conditions plaguing African-Americans.
 HHM celebrates the diverse culture and richness of African-Americans by delivering resources to empower the community to live well and thrive.

 CDEP: Broken Crayons…Still Color Project will partner with Black churches in order to provide education, information dissemination, outreach, and advocacy to reduce mental health disparities in the African American communities of Riverside and San Bernardino counties.
-The project goals are to increase knowledge of core mental health issues (depression, anxiety, PTSD, and substance abuse), reduce stigma associated with mental health illness and increase awareness of mental health services and resources.
+The project goals are to increase knowledge of core mental health issues (depression, anxiety, PTSD, and substance abuse), reduce the stigma associated with mental health illness and increase awareness of mental health services and resources.

-Safe Passages disrupts the cycle of poverty by engaging youth and families to build and drive a continuum of services that supports success and community development.
+Safe Passages disrupts the cycle of poverty by engaging youth and families to build and drive a continuum of services that support success and community development.
 Safe Passages envisions a community where all young people have the opportunity to realize their full potential.
 Our work is based on the premises that access to educational opportunity, health services, and family support should not be dictated by race, gender, or socio-economic status; and that healthy and supported young people are better prepared to learn and succeed.

 CDEP: The Law and Social Justice Life Coaching Project (LSJ Life Coaching Project) is an existing Community Defined Evidence Practice that serves African American adjudicated youth ages 16 to 19 who reside in the most crime impacted and economically disenfranchised areas of the City of Oakland in Alameda County.
-Life Coaching is a trauma informed practice to promote life skills, relationship building and coping strategies that foster resiliency, connections to caring adults, and self-actualization.
+Life Coaching is a trauma-informed practice to promote life skills, relationship building and coping strategies that foster resiliency, connections to caring adults, and self-actualization.
 The model also includes case management, life skills course with “Know Your Rights” education and a parent/family engagement and training program.

 The Village Project